durr1602/gyoza/config/README.md

 - Analyze: "y" (or a different truthy value) to process the sample.
 Leave empty or enter non-truthy value to exclude from analysis.
 Corresponding T0 samples and matching replicates are automatically rescued, regardless of the selection.
 In other words, you can select a single replicate for each group you want to analyze.
 - Report: "y" (or a different truthy value) to include the sample in the HTML report.
 Leave empty or enter non-truthy value to exclude from the report.
 Samples marked for reporting are rescued as describe above and will be automatically analyzed.

+Finally, additional columns can be added by the user to specify what makes this sample unique (other than 'Replicate' and 'Timepoint').

+List the minimal set of columns in the layout that make samples unique as the **sample attributes** in the config under 'project'.
+Sample attributes may include 'Mutated_seq' or a combination of attributes that recapitulate 'Mutated_seq' (as illustrated by the toy dataset).
+Samples attributes also typically include the selective pressure ('Drug') and any other important qualifier for which there can be different values depending on the sample.

-Finally, additional columns can be added by the user to specify what makes this sample unique.
-These are referred to as "sample attributes" and could correspond to the genetic background, the fragment/region of the gene if it applies (in which case, sample attributes can overlap with Mutated_seq, as is the case for the toy dataset), the drug used for selection, etc. In summary, a "sample" is any unique combination of Mutated_seq + Replicate + Timepoint + sample attributes and should be associated to 1 or 2 fastq files, for the forward and reverse reads, respectively.
-Sample attributes should be specified in the config under 'project'.
+In summary, a "sample" is any unique combination of Replicate + Timepoint + sample attributes and should be associated to 1 or 2 fastq files, for the forward and reverse reads, respectively.

 ### Genetic code